Accessibility Statement

 Let’s break down what is typically recommended for vet visits.

-The first few months of a young kitten’s life are filled with vet visits.
-In these frequent visits, it is recommended that your kitten is dewormed, tested, vaccinated, and spayed or neutered.
+The first few months of a young kitten’s life are filled with vet visits to ensure your kitten is dewormed, tested, vaccinated, and spayed or neutered.
 This is the perfect time to practice familiarizing your kitten with the vet office and asking the veterinary staff all your questions.

 Vaccines aside, your kitten will get a complete physical exam at each of these visits.
 You will work with your veterinarian to determine next steps such as if and/or when to spay or neuter, monthly preventative medications, food recommendations, etc.

-The world is faced with a huge problem: overpopulation of pets, particularly felines.
-It is recommended that you “Fix Felines by Five” or sterilize them by 5 months of age.
-In addition to having health and behavioral benefits, it also tackles the overpopulation issue by decreasing unplanned litters.
+It is recommended to sterilize kittens by 5 months to help with overpopulation and reduce certain health risks.
 For females, spaying or altering them by 5 months of age reduces their risk of developing mammary cancer.
 In males, neutering can reduce marking behaviors, also known as spraying.
 Furthermore, young kittens recover from this procedure remarkably fast and are better off for it.

 For adult cats with chronic yet stable medical conditions such as diabetes or kidney disease, more frequent visits will likely be requested to ensure that they are doing well and make changes as needed.